Last Updated on March 15, 2023

 |Subsequent Years||$95 – $385||$215|

-What are the additional costs to consider when owning a German Shepherd?
+What are the additional expenses to consider when owning this breed?

 1. Professional Grooming